CroppedThrone/PublicAttendanceCheckBot/README.md

 ### /reset_attendance_list (areyousure: bool, areyousure2: bool, areyousure3: bool)
 Resets the attendance list by mkaing everyones attendance number go to 0.
 You have to put in 3x true, just to make sure you can't do it accidentally.
 Using this command will activate reset setttings protocols so check out if you're interested! "/settings_auto_clear_attendances".

+### /settings_change_rolename
+This setting is not available and may be removed in the future.

 ## Attendance_Manager

 ### /default_attendance_list (skipdates: bool = True)